Madele-theron/SavingBucket/README.md

 - [x] Set a savings account balance to unlock goals
 - [x] Edit or delete savings goals at any time
 - [ ] Track progress with a visual progress bar

+# Features in the works
+- [ ] Timeline of deposits for each savings account

 # What is next? ⚡️
 As I continue to develop SavingBuckets, I'm constantly looking for ways to improve the user experience and make the site more engaging.
 Here are some of the improvements I am working on: